pseudo-exchange/nym-spec/USER_STORIES.md

 // - ensure contract can forward Ⓝ profit balance to multisig owners (TC & ZK)
 //
 // Optional:
-// - Could return an upgrade contract account ID, in case this auction house is paused to allow FE to check and redirect new auctions dynamically
 // - Create back door -- for Auction House owners to be able to create auctions without fees
 ```